mapolinario94/mapolinario94.github.io/_projects/2_adaptive_intelligence.md

 In contrast, natural intelligence learns **continuously** and **adaptively**.
 The brain integrates new experiences without erasing the past, leveraging distributed representations and sparse updates to maintain a stable sense of the world.

-My research explores a simple yet profound question:
+A central question motivates my research:

-> *Can we build artificial systems that learn like the brain — efficiently, continuously, and autonomously on the edge?*
+> *Can we engineer learning systems that continuously evolve and improve on-device, without relying on cloud retraining or external memory?*

 This question guides my work on **adaptive intelligence** — algorithms that allow deep networks to learn new tasks sequentially while preserving prior knowledge, all under the strict memory and energy constraints of embedded devices.